 This study aimed to obtain pictures in learning about Citizenship Education (Civics) in STISIP Muhammadiyah Sinjai and obtain the Valid PBL-Civics model, practical and effective way to improve motivation and learning outcomes of students who programmed the Civics course.
 This type of research is the study of education with the approach of Research and Development which refers to the development of learning model as proposed by Sugiono (2011).
 This study was analyzed quantitatively to determine whether the model developed already meet the criteria for effective learning to improve student learning motivation.
 Products developed comprising: a model of books, textbooks, lesson plans, MFI.
-The learning model is implemented as a whole and has met the criteria effectively to improve student learning motivation.
+The learning motivation.
 Mastery learning is very good as well as the management of learning very well that this model is considered effective.

-KEYWORDS Model Development, Valid, Practical and Effective ARTICLE HISTORY

-Received 2 September 2017

-Revised 15 October 2017
+KEYWORDS Model Development, Valid, Practical and Effective ARTICLE HISTORY Received 11 September 2017 Revised 23 October 2017 Accepted 14 December 2017

-Accepted 21 October 2017